 It is this principle of the unity of the Law of Moses that lies behind the idea of keeping the whole law in James 2:10.
 The Apostle’s point here is clearly that a person needs only to break one of the 613 commandments to be guilty of breaking all of the Law of Moses.
 And this can only be true if the Mosaic Law is a unit.
 If it were not, the guilt would lie only in the particular commandment violated and not in the whole Law.
 In other words, if one breaks a legal commandment, he is guilty of breaking the ceremonial and moral ones as well.
 The same is true of breaking a moral or ceremonial commandment.
 To bring the point closer to home, a person under the Law of Moses who eats ham is guilty of breaking the Ten Commandments, although none of the Ten says anything about ham.

 In order to clearly understand the Law of Moses and its relationship to the believer (Jew or Gentile), it is necessary to view it as do the Scriptures: as a unit, one that cannot be divided into parts that are nullified and parts that are kept.
 Nor can certain commandments be separated in such a way as to give them a different status from other commandments.

-The Law of Moses Rendered Inoperative
+The Mosaic Law Rendered Inoperative

 The clear-cut teaching of the New Testament is that the Law of Moses has been rendered inoperative with the death of Messiah; in other words, the Law in its totality no longer has authority over any individual.
 This is evident first of all from Romans 10:4, with Paul telling us that Christ is the end of the law.
 Galatians 2:16 concurs, stating that neither is there justification through the Law.
 Furthermore, there is no sanctification or perfection through the Law (Heb.
 7:19).